kitextech/kitextech.github.io/index.md

 <div style="height: 50px;"></div>

 ## How much power do you need?
 Below you can see how much power a Wind Catcher will produce exactly where you want to use it!
 These are averages for an entire year - day and night.
+The wind map is specifically made for Wind Catcher using the turbine performance data combined with wind data from [Global Wind Atlas](https://globalwindatlas.info).

 ![Energy Scale](/graphics/EnergyScale.png)